Mahmodul-Hasan/postgresql-mh/README.md

 ## WHERE clause

 The WHERE clause appears right after the FROM clause of the SELECT statement.
-The WHERE clause uses the condition to filter the rows returned from the SELECT clause.
+The WHERE clause uses the condition to __filter__ the rows returned from the SELECT clause.

 The Syntax is :

-            SELECT select_list
+      SELECT column1, column2, columnN
       FROM table_name
-            WHERE condition;
+      WHERE [search_condition]

+You can specify a search_condition using comparison or logical operators. like >, <, =, LIKE, NOT, etc.

 Now, let's say we want to know the first_name of employees whose country_of_birth is United States: